Please enter your name, email and zip code below to sign up!

-"We have great confidence in this organization, so we are happy to put our resources in their hands, and we look forward to a successful conclusion.
-I'm really proud of what we're doing." -Mr. Ernest Rady
+"We have great confidence in this organization, so we are happy to put our resources in their hands and we look forward to a successful conclusion.
+I'm really proud of what we're doing." -Mr. Ernest Rady, Philanthropist

 The Salvation Army knows that the homeless crisis is a major issue facing San Diego.
-We are committed to providing a solution and helping bring San Diego's Homeless to Home.
+We are committed to providing a solution and helping bring San Diegans from Homeless to Home.

-This past year, we provided 97,280 nights of shelter, but there's so much more we do to help those in need break away from homelessness.
+This past year, we've provided 97,280 nights of shelter, but there's so much more we do to help those in need turn their lives around.

-The Salvation Army's approach to human services and helping people transition from Homeless to Home is faith-based and inspired by the recognition that meaningful transformation must come from the inside out.
-Our holistic programming approach meets immediate human needs while offering ongoing support by assisting with food, shelter, educational support, counseling services, rehabilitation programs and vocational direction.
+The Salvation Army's approach to human services and helping people transition from Homeless to Home is faith-based, and inspired by the recognition that meaningful transformation must come from the inside out.
+Our holistic approach meets immediate human needs, while offering ongoing support by assisting with food, shelter, educational support, counseling services, rehabilitation programs and vocational direction.

 Ernest and Evelyn Rady have committed $50,000,000 to help build this bridge back into the community.
-Please help us raise the additional $30,000,000 matching gift to complete these projects that take San Diego's Homeless to Home.
+Please help us raise the additional $30,000,000 matching gift to complete these projects that take San Diegans from Homeless to Home.